carpentries/amy/README.md

     **Note**: front-end dependencies will be updated as soon as you run `make serve`.

-3. (Optional) use newer development-ready database:
+3. (Optional) make the development-ready database:

     ~~~
     $ make database